Personal consumption expenditures price index

-PCE has been tracked since January 1959.
-Through July 2018, inflation measured by PCE has averaged 3.3%, while it has averaged 3.8% using CPI.
+PCE has been tracked since January 1959 and tended to record softer inflation readings than the CPI.
 This may be due to the failure of CPI to take into account the substitution effect.
 Alternatively, an unpublished report on this difference by the Bureau of Labor Statistics suggests that most of it is from different ways of calculating hospital expenses and airfares.

-Federal Reserve
+Usage by the Federal Reserve

 In its "Monetary Policy Report to the Congress" ("Humphrey–Hawkins Report") from February 17, 2000 the FOMC said it was changing its primary measure of inflation from the consumer price index to the "chain-type price index for personal consumption expenditures".